 But why is milk bad for cats?
 And why is the idea of cats loving it still such a well-known myth?
 Here are a few things you should know about cats and dairy products.

 Most cats are lactose intolerant, like many humans.
 This means that they don’t have the enzymes needed to digest the lactose in dairy products.

 Lactose is a type of sugar found in dairy products.
 When cats drink cows’ milk, they can end up with painful stomach cramps and diarrhea.

 This is because undigested lactose will stay in their intestines, rather than passing into the bloodstream, and end up fermenting because of bacteria.
-This leads to a whole array of stomach problems that often appear within 8 to 12 hours of drinking the milk.
+That fermentation leads to a whole array of stomach problems that often appear within eight to twelve hours of drinking the milk.

 Now, most milk doesn’t have that much fat for cats to enjoy anyway.
 But even cats that lap up fatty cream still have to deal with upset stomachs afterward.

 If you want to make the water a little more “fun,” consider buying a drinking fountain for your cat.
 These miniature fountains are simple to set up–you typically just plug them in.
-Then they provide moving water for your cat to drink, which she may actually prefer.
+Then they provide moving water for your cat to drink, which they may actually prefer.

 If you really want to provide a liquid treat, you can buy lactose-free milk at the pet store or even your local grocery store.
 This product has the lactose removed by adding lactase enzymes that break the sugar down.
 This means that lactose-free products are safe for lactose-intolerant cats and humans to drink.